Spare Parts (2015 film): Production

-Spare Parts is an international co-production between The United States and Mexico, the first production under Lopez's recently announced film and TV deal with Pantelion Films and South Shore, the film and TV venture between Lionsgate and Mexican media giant Televisa.
+Spare Parts is an international co-production between The United States and Mexico, the first production under Lopez's film and TV deal with Pantelion Films and South Shore, the film and TV venture between Lionsgate and Mexican media giant Televisa.
 Much of the shooting of the film was done on location in Albuquerque, New Mexico.

 Reception

 Box office

 Spare Parts cost $3.6 million.
 The film opened in North America on January 16, 2015, earning $1.3 million on its opening weekend and finishing 17th at the box office.

 Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 56% based on 32 reviews, with an average rating of 5.5/10.
+On Rotten Tomatoes, the film holds an approval rating of 58% based on 31 reviews, with an average rating of 5.5/10.
 The site's critics consensus reads: "Spare Parts is effective enough to do in a pinch for inspirational sports drama fans - although most of them will have seen these story beats hit more powerfully before."
 According to Metacritic, which calculated a weighted average score of 50 out of 100 based on 15 critics, the film received "mixed or average reviews".